Why choose a target date fund?

 Target date funds work by investing your money in higher-risk assets while you’re far away from retirement, and lower-risk assets while you’re nearing retirement.
 This is done very slowly to minimise the impact of any market fluctuations.

-The mix of assets usually includes different types of investments, such as cash, company shares, commodities, property, and bonds.
+The mix of assets usually includes different types of investments, such as company shares, commodities, listed property, and bonds.
 This allows for more precise movement from higher-risk to lower-risk investments.

 The reallocation of investments is usually overseen by a team of analysts who can monitor and respond to market conditions as needed.

 The main benefit of a target date fund is that it aims to protect (or ‘lock in’) your returns as you approach retirement, so that your money’s more insulated against any sudden economic downturns.

 Here’s how a target date fund with twelve asset classes might invest in a mix of assets for a 25 year old and a 65 year old.